qsd-finance/docs/pages/faqs/frequently-asked-questions.en.md

 You can earn QSD rewards by:

-- Buying QSD tokens from Uniswap and bonding them on the QSD page at quantumset.finance (tokens can only be bonded when TWAP is below $1 and QSD rewards are only available when TWAP is $1 or more)
+- Buying QSD tokens from Pancakeswap and bonding them on the QSD page at quantumset.finance (tokens can only be bonded when TWAP is below $1 and QSD rewards are only available when TWAP is $1 or more)

-- Buying QSD tokens from Uniswap, providing liquidity to the Uniswap pair and bonding the LP tokens on the LP page at quantumset.finance
+- Buying QSD tokens from Pancakswap, providing liquidity to the Pancakeswap pair and bonding the LP tokens on the LP page at quantumset.finance

 You can earn QSG rewards by bonding QSD when TWAP is below $1.
 You can earn further rewards by staging and bonding your QSG tokens in the QSG page on quantumset.finance.
 Those rewards will be paid in QSD tokens.